Using LDT

 -

-Install the CTE Agent and select the CTE-LDT feature during the install.
+Install the CTE Agent and select the LDT feature during the install.
 For more information, see Installing and Registering the CTE Agent Software on Linux or Installing and Registering the CTE Agent Software on Windows.

 -